tomroberts22/tomroberts22/README.md

 ### Hi there 😄✌

-- 🌱 I’m currently looking for roles as a Data Engineer!
+- 🌱 Having completed a 13 week data engineering bootcamp, I’m currently looking for roles as a Data Engineer!
 - 👯 I’m looking to collaborate on Python, SQL, AWS learning.
 - 📫 How to reach me: Slack: Tom Roberts.
 Linkedin: Thomas Roberts
 - 😄 Pronouns: he/him